sphereio/sphere-product-type-export/README.md

 [![Commitizen friendly][commitizen-badge]][commitizen-url]
 [![NPM version][npm-image]][npm-url]

-A library that helps with importing [product-types](http://dev.commercetools.com/http-api-projects-productTypes.html) into the [Commercetools Platform](http://www.commercetools.com/).
+A library that helps with exporting [product-types](http://dev.commercetools.com/http-api-projects-productTypes.html) from the [Commercetools Platform](http://www.commercetools.com/).
 This library is built to be used in conjunction with [sphere-node-cli](https://github.com/sphereio/sphere-node-cli).

 ## Features
-- Import product types to your CTP project
+- Export product types from your CTP project
-- Pre-validate product types using a [JSON schema](https://github.com/sphereio/sphere-product-type-import/blob/master/src/product-type-import.js#L7)
+- Creates 2 files - product type / attributes matrix and attributes list - that can be used to reimport product types

 ### Configuration
 The configuration object may contain: